 Most memorable/significant teaching experiences?

-What are the most exciting/challenging aspects of teaching adults?
+What are the most exciting/challenging aspects of teaching adults? (if relevant)

 What do you expect from your students?